 gives a diffeomorphism from $T^2\times [0,1]$ to itself that induces a diffeomorphism from the first description of $S^1\times S^2$ above to the second description.
 The inverse diffeomorphism will take the fiber $F$ to a $(q,-q')$-curve on a Heegaard torus of $S^1\times S^2$. \end{proof}

-Next we examine in more detail the contact geometry of the various Seifert fibered structures on $S^1\times S^2$. \begin{lemma} Any realization of the standard tight contact structure on $S^1\times S^2$ via contact $r$ and $-r$ surgery on the two vertical black unknots in Figure~\ref{fig:s1s2} will have the bypasses of the same signs for one of the solid tori and the other solid torus will have bypass of the opposite sign.
+Next, we examine in more detail the contact geometry of the various Seifert fibered structures on $S^1\times S^2$. \begin{lemma} Any realization of the standard tight contact structure on $S^1\times S^2$ via contact $r$ and $-r$ surgery on the two vertical black unknots in Figure~\ref{fig:s1s2} will have the basic slices of the same signs for one of the solid tori, and the other solid torus will have basic slices of the opposite sign.
 Moreover, the fiber $F$ in such a realization can be made Legendrian with contact framing agreeing with the framing coming from the Heegaard torus that contains it. \end{lemma}

 \begin{proof} Describing $S^1\times S^2$ as we did in the proof of Lemma~\ref{sfsons1s2}, the contact structure on $S^1\times S^2$ is simply $\ker (\cos \pi t\, d\theta + \sin \pi t\, d\phi)$ where $t$ is the coordinate on $[0,1]$ and $\theta$ and $\phi$ are angular coordinates on $T^2$.
 We can take the torus $T^2\times \{1/2\}$ and note it is linearly foliated by leaves of slope $0$.
 We can perturb this torus to be convex with two dividing curves of slope $0$.
 Then the torus splits $S^1\times S^2$ into two solid tori $N_0=S_\infty$ and $N_1=S^\infty$ and each torus has convex boundary and supports a unique tight contact structure.
 In particular, each torus is the standard neighborhood of a Legendrian knot, we denote them by $L_0$ and $L_1$, respectively.
 To think of $S^\infty$ as a neighborhood of $L_1$ in a more ``standard" way it should have a lower meridian, not an upper meridian.
 We can use the diffeomorphism $f$ in the proof of Lemma~\ref{sfsons1s2} to convert the upper meridian to a lower meridian.
-We note that this diffeomorphism will take tight contact structures on $S^\infty$ to tight contact structures on $S_\infty$ but the signs of the bypasses (that is the decorations on the edges) will flip.
+We note that this diffeomorphism will take tight contact structures on $S^\infty$ to tight contact structures on $S_\infty$ but the signs of the basic slices (that is, the decorations on the edges) will flip.